 Write it out.
 It doesn’t have to be anything that you ever show anyone, but writing out emotions, events, fears, joy or whatever is on the mind can help us understand how we are feeling.

-Gratitude journaling has been shown to help improve stress management.
+Gratitude journaling has been shown to lower stress levels.

 Grab a cute journal from a favorite small business and start writing.
-Set a SMART goal to practice gratitude journaling.
+Set a SMART goal while you’re journaling to help set an intention for the day.

 Stress is a normal part of biology and helps protect us.
 However, stress can become a chronic issue and lead to other health concerns like type 2 diabetes, high blood pressure, poor sleep and other health conditions that can impact kidney health.

-However, there is some evidence to suggest that those with chronic stress may be at risk for recurrent calcium oxalate stones.
+Some evidence also suggests that those with chronic stress may be at higher risk for recurrent stones.
 This is important for people that have already experienced at least one kidney stone.

 Join Kidney Stone Nutrition School